Product

 What do you recommend for an award plaque that I received?
 It has a slot routed into the rear surface.
 Do you have a hook for this?

 The best hook for interacting with a horizontal slot as in the back of an award plaque, for example, is our Utility Hook (H3004).
-If the slot is vertical or if it is keyhole shaped, we recommend the Multi-Purpose Hook (H3012) or our Self-Gripping Hook (H3007).
+If the slot is vertical or if it is keyhole shaped, we recommend our Self-Gripping Hook (H3007).
 It all depends on the shape of the slot.

-A hang wire attached one either edge of the back of a frame is very common indeed.
-The wire may be attached to eye-hooks or D-ring hangers.
+A hanging wire attached on either edge of the back of a frame is very common indeed.
+The wire may be attached to eye hooks or D-ring hangers.
 It makes no difference which track you begin with because you may choose from any of our tracks and you may use either cables or rods as your vertical element.

 Where should the hang wire/eye hook be placed on the back of my artwork?